Unity-Technologies/Graphics/com.unity.render-pipelines.core/Documentation~/View-Lighting-Tool.md

 ![](Images/LightAnchorAnimation.gif)

-**Note**: The reference Camera that adjusts the light rotation in the above example is the Main Camera.
-This means that the Common presets can create a different result in the Scene View if your view isn't aligned with the Main Camera.
+**Note**: The above example uses the Main Camera as the reference Camera that adjusts the light rotation.
+The Common presets might create a different result in the Scene View if your view isn't aligned with the Main Camera.

 You can set a **Position Offset** for this custom Anchor.
 This is useful if the Transform position of the custom Anchor isn't centered appropriately for the light to orbit correctly around the custom Anchor.